Best Mayan Ruins in El Salvador. Get to Know Them!

 Cihuatan Archaeological Site

-Cihuatan is one of the most spectacular and most important archaeological treasures in El Salvador.
+Cihuatan is one of the most spectacular and significant archaeological treasures in El Salvador.
 The site was officially inaugurated as an archeological park in November 2007; it has an estimated extension of about three square kilometers.

-The site’s central area has urban characteristics and is divided into two sections; the eastern ceremonial center or Acropolis and the western ceremonial center.
+The archaeological site has urban characteristics divided into two sections: the eastern ceremonial center or Acropolis and the western ceremonial center.

-At this site, you will find pyramids, two ball courts, temples, and a building that has been speculated that served as a palace.
+At this site, you will find pyramids, two ball courts, temples, and a building speculated that served as a palace.
 Cihuatan has a large square that would have been the place for markets and festivals.

-Cihuatan is located about 37 kilometers north of San Salvador, on the Troncal del Norte road that leads from San Salvador to La Palma.
-You will find the entrance of the park about four kilometers after passing the town of Aguilares.
+The Cihuatan Park is about 37 kilometers north of San Salvador, on the Troncal del Norte road that leads from San Salvador to La Palma.
+The park’s entrance is about four kilometers after passing the town of Aguilares.

 San Andres Archaeological Site

-San Andres is a pre-Columbian site whose occupation began around the year 900 BC.
+San Andres is a pre-Columbian site whose occupation began around 900 BC.
 It was an agricultural town in the valley of Zapotitan in the department of La Libertad.

-These settlers lived in small huts and harvested products, such as corn, beans, and Pipian.
-Additionally, San Andres’ excavations also revealed that this was a ceremonial, political and commercial center.
+These Mayan settlers lived in small huts and harvested agricultural products such as corn, beans, and Pipian.
+Also, San Andres’s excavations revealed that this was a ceremonial, political, and commercial center.

 The archaeological findings at this site have revealed that this settlement had strong relations with the cities of Copan in Honduras and Teotihuacan in Mexico.